wazuh/wazuh-documentation/source/getting-started/index.rst

 Wazuh Cloud
 -----------

+If you prefer to work in a cloud environment with a deployment containing all the Wazuh components ready to be used, `Wazuh Cloud <https://wazuh.com/cloud/>`_ may be the right solution for you.
+This service provides a highly flexible infrastructure to match all the requirements of your organization.

-Wazuh offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-This way, instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.
+Wazuh Cloud is our software as a service (SaaS) solution.
+You don't need to install and maintain any kind of software.
+You only need to access the Wazuh Cloud Console, a web application that will help you manage Wazuh in a simple way, where all processes are greatly simplified.

+No more dedicated hardware.
+Let our team keep in charge of maintaining the Wazuh components while you enjoy this ready-to-use cloud environment.

-This service provides a highly flexible infrastructure to match your enterprise needs.
-With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.
-We provide a `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_ for you to create a cloud environment, a deployment that contains all the Wazuh components ready to be used.
+Feel free to try our `14-day free trial <https://console.cloud.wazuh.com/sign-up?landing=trial>`_.
+There, you can create your cloud environment with a deployment that contains all the Wazuh components ready to work.

 Screenshots